Project Management Jobs

+In short: many different types.
 A project manager can be hired to oversee and implement a diverse range of projects.
 The type of project management job you will be able to get will largely depend on the industry you work in, the qualifications you have, the type of company offering the job, as well as the job’s location and particular specifications.

 - Defence: This is a big industry around the world, even in South Africa.
 Countries pour a lot of money into military and defence projects, as well as military technology development.

 - Sustainability: Big companies around the world are undertaking major projects to become more sustainable and environmentally friendly.

 - Healthcare: Private healthcare companies are growing exponentially, often relying on expensive and large-scale projects.

 - NGOs: Non-Governmental Organisations often launch international projects that need grass-root employment and management.

 Each project has a unique purpose and goal defined by the industry or sector it relates to.
 Because of this, project management jobs are usually integrated into other industries.

 Almost all industries make use of project managers.
 However, the industries where this profession is by far the largest and most profitable are: